 16.11.12.
 Avon River punting.
 Worcester St Bridge, new Council bldg beyond

-Gloucester St Bridge: A good view of Provincial Council ghost, covered in tarps, awaiting restoration.
-School kids wandered across the bridge to stare at red zone CBD ghosts behind the steel mesh fence cordon.
+From Gloucester St Bridge: A good view of old Provincial Council ruin covered in tarps, awaiting restoration.
+School kids wandered across the bridge to stare at red-zone-CBD ruins behind the steel-mesh-fence-cordon.

 16.11.12.
 Gloucester St Bridge view, quake trashed Provincial Council bldg, awaited restoration, N red zone